davisriedel/obsidian-typewriter-mode/README.md

 #### Manual

-- Download the latest Release from the Releases section of the GitHub Repository
+1. Download the latest Release from the Releases section of the GitHub Repository
-- Extract the plugin folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`
-  Note: On some machines the `.obsidian` folder may be hidden.
-On macOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
+2. Extract the plugin folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`. *Note: On some machines the `.obsidian` folder may be hidden.
+On macOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.*
-- Reload Obsidian
+3. Reload Obsidian

 #### With BRAT